takumatt/ciel.el/README.md

 An emacs command that is clone of "ci" in vim.
 You can use `ci"`, `ci(`, `ciw` and so on with `Ctrl-c, i`.
 Also you can copy them with `Ctrl-c, o` instead of `Ctrl-c, i`.
-This is standalone package and you can probably use on any mode.
+This is standalone package and you can probably use in any mode.

 ![circleanimationmuvie](https://raw.githubusercontent.com/cs14095/cs14095.github.io/master/ci-el.gif)